 Why Now

-• A national reckoning with historical truth and narrative ownership
+• A reckoning with historical truth and narrative ownership

 • A generational shift toward technology as a primary civic language